davetemplin/async-parallel/README.md

 ], 2);
 ```
 > Note: The same result can be achieved without a library using `Promise.all`, however `Parallel.invoke` provides an ability to limit the concurrency.
-Therefore, in example above only 2 of the tasks will be run at the same time.
+Therefore, in the example above only 2 of the tasks will be run at the same time.

 ## Getting Started